 Annual increase in engagement with residents, visitors, water providers, and industry about water resources.

-Residents, visitors, and industries are aware of and are practicing a culture of water conservation.
+Residents, visitors, and industries are aware of and are practicing a culture of water conservation and efficient use.

-Public and private water suppliers are participating in water outreach to communities.
+Public and private water suppliers are participating in water resources outreach to communities.

-There is uniform region-wide messaging about water use and conservation.
+There is uniform region-wide messaging about water use and conservation and efficient use.

 Metric Methodology